x3dom/pipeline/README.md

 Code structure
 --------------

-This app is using the great flask (flask.pocoo.org) and is using the simple file layout (no modules).
-You will find almost all important code in application.py
+This app is using the Fask microframework (flask.pocoo.org) and is using the module file layout.
+You will find almost all important code in modelconvert/application.py